-1. Demonstrate eligibility to return to any institution of higher learning previously attended.
-The student must demonstrate eligibility by submitting a letter from the Director of Nursing Programs or Dean of the institution of higher learning previously attended.

-- 2. Have a minimum GPA of 2.5 - 3.
-Submit a transfer application form to the Director of Nursing Programs. - 4.
-Submit a letter to the Director of Nursing Programs outlining request for transfer admission including the reasons for the transfer request, at least three (3) months prior to re-entry. - 5.
+- Demonstrate eligibility to return to any institution of higher learning previously attended.
+The student must demonstrate eligibility by submitting a letter from the Director of Nursing Programs or Dean of the institution of higher learning previously attended. - 2.
+Have a minimum GPA of 2.5. - 3.
+Submit a request for transfer application to the Director of Nursing Programs. - 4.
+Submit a letter to the Director of Nursing Programs outlining request for transfer admission including the reasons for the transfer request, at least three (3) months prior to transfer. - 5.
 Complete a Dosage Calculation test with a score of 90% by the third attempt. - 6.
 Interview with the Transfer Admission Team. - 7.
 Transfer Admission Team members will develop an individualized student contract.
 The individualized student contract may include, but is not limited to: - a.
 Performance of a Comprehensive Physical Assessment. - b.
-Performance of additional fundamental skills deemed appropriate for course reentrance.
+Performance of additional fundamental skills deemed appropriate for course entrance.

-Once approved for transfer admission, the student must submit updated clinical requirements, background check and drug screen at least 30 days prior to re-entry.
-Clinical requirements include: physical exam (if records on file are more than two years old), current BLS for Healthcare Providers certification, COVID-19 vaccination and immunization records (see student clinical education passport).
+Once approved for transfer admission, the student must submit updated clinical requirements, background check and drug screen at least 30 days prior to the beginning of the course.
+Clinical requirements include: physical exam (no more than two years old), current BLS for Healthcare Providers certification, and immunization records (see student clinical education passport).

-Note: The student is required to complete all aspects of the dosage calculation testing and the contract prior to consideration for transfer.
+Note: The student is required to complete the dosage calculation test and the contract prior to consideration for transfer.